chef/automate/components/docs-chef-io/README.md

 There are often cases where we want to maintain blocks of text that are identical from one page to the next.
-In those cases, we add that text, formatted in Markdown, to a shortcode file located in `inspec/inspec/docs/layouts/shortcodes`.
+In those cases, we add that text, formatted in Markdown, to a shortcode file located in the [chef-web-docs](https://github.com/chef/chef-web-docs) repository in [`themes/docs-new`](https://github.com/chef/chef-web-docs/themes/docs-new/layouts/shortcodes).

-Each shortcode in the Chef InSpec documentation must be prefixed with `in_`.
-For example, `in_shortcode_name.md`.

-To add that shortcode to a page in `inspec/inspec/docs/content`, add the file name, minus the .md suffix, wrapped in double curly braces and percent symbols to the location in the Markdown page where you want that text included.
-For example, if you want to add the text in `dt_shortcode_file_name.md` to a page, add `{{% in_shortcode_file_name %}}` to the text of that page and it will appear when Hugo rebuilds the documentation.
+To add that shortcode to a page in `components/docs-chef-io/content`, add the file name, minus the .md suffix, wrapped in double curly braces and percent symbols to the location in the Markdown page where you want that text included.
+For example, if you want to add the text in `shortcode_file_name.md` to a page, add `{{% shortcode_file_name %}}` to the text of that page and it will appear when Hugo rebuilds the documentation.

 **Shortcodes in lists**